mabaszadeh/transportation-problem/README.md

 # Transportation Problem
-Solving & Optimizing Transportation Problem using Genetic Algorithm (GA)
+Solving Transportation Problem and Optimizing by Genetic Algorithm